sherpa-ai/sherpa/docs/hyperparameter.md

 		In the default case of a Uniform distribution these refer to the minimum and maximum values from which to sample from.
 In general these are the  arguments taken as input by the corresponding numpy distribution function.
 - __distribution__: String, name of the distribution to be used for sampling the values.
 Must be numpy.random compatible.
+Exception is 'log-uniform' which samples uniformly between low and high on a log-scale.
 Uniform distribution is used as default.

 __Examples__